rmrector/script.artwork.beef/src/content/usage/settings.md

 Allows manual selection of multiple images for all artwork.
 Mostly for skin designers or developers to tinker with, it requires a skin or other interface or add-on to support multiple in some way.

+#### "Disable/Enable Artwork Beef debug context items (per skin)"

+Show the two [debug context]({{< ref "usage/commands.md" >}}) items "AB: Remove all artwork" and "AB: Log debug info" under the "Manage" menu of the context menu of most media items.
+Disabled by default.

+### Image languages for automatic filter

+Controls which image languages will be accepted by Artwork Beef's automatic process.
+By default Artwork Beef uses Kodi's user interface language and if not found it falls back to English, but you can disable either of those options and "Priority language selection" is preferred before either.

 ### Files

 #### "Replace episode / movie / music video 'thumb' with Kodi generated thumb"